dl-solarity/docs/docs/reference/contracts/access-control/extensions/RBACGroupable.md

 This contract is an extension for the RBAC contract to provide the ability to organize roles into groups and assign users to them.

+The contract also supports default groups that all users may be in by default.

+The RBAC structure becomes the following:

+((PERMISSION >- RESOURCE) >- ROLE) >- GROUP

+Where ROLE and GROUP are assignable to users
 ## Functions info

 ### addUserToGroups (0xfcddfd4a)